-To edit GIF speed, you can use GIF editor tools, which usually give you preset options like x0.25, x1.5, x2, etc., to either slow down or speed up an animation.
+To speed up a GIF you can use GIF editor tools, like GIMP or Veed.io, with preset options like x0.25, x1.5, x2, etc. The presets can be used to either slow down or speed up an animation.
 If you’re exporting a GIF from SVGator, you can control GIF speed with even more precision, because we use percentages (between 1-1000%).
-When you edit GIF speed settings, two things happen:

 - The length (duration) of your GIF changes (i.e., a 10s GIF at 200% speed becomes a 5s GIF)

 - The total number of frames changes (at 30fps — the initial 10s GIF, at 200% speed, will have 150 total frames as it becomes a 5s animation, down from 300 total frames).

 With a shorter GIF duration, and a smaller total number of frames, you get to export a more lightweight file, without altering framerate/resolution settings at all.
 Pretty neat, right?
 But what about the number of iterations?

 No. The number of iterations in a GIF, or even an infinite loop, will not change the GIF file size.
 Only the length of the animation that is being repeated matters.

 GIF supports a limited number of colors, and even so, the number of colors you use for one animated GIF can still weigh down its file’s size a great deal.

 The GIF format supports a maximum of 256 colors, which is not that many, especially when compared to the 16+ million color palettes of other modern image file formats.